Differentially Private Optimizers Can Learn Adversarially Robust Models: Introduction

 Machine learning models trained on large amount of data can be vulnerable to privacy attacks and leak sensitive information.
 For example, \citet{carlini2021extracting} shows that attackers can extract text input from the training set via GPT2 \citep{radford2019language}, that contains private information such as address, phone number, name and so on; \citet{zhu2019deep} shows that attackers can recover both the image input and the label from gradients of ResNet \citep{he2016deep} trained on CIFAR100 \citep{krizhevsky2009learning}, SVHN \citep{netzer2011reading}, and LFW \citep{huang2008labeled}.

 To protect against the privacy risk rigorously, the differential privacy (DP) is widely applied in various deep learning tasks \citep{abadi2016deep,mcmahan2017learning,bu2020deep,nori2021accuracy,li2021large}, including but not limited to computer vision, natural language processing, recommendation system, federated learning and so on.
-At high level, DP is realized via DP optimizers such as DP-SGD and DP-Adam, while allowing the models to remain highly accurate.
+At high level, the privacy is protected via DP optimizers such as DP-SGD and DP-Adam, while allowing the models to remain highly accurate.
 In other words, the privacy concerns have been largely alleviated by switching from regular optimizers to DP ones.

 An equally important concern from the security community is that, many models such as deep neural networks are known to be vulnerable against adversarial attacks.
 This robustness risk can be severe when the attackers can successfully fool models to make the wrong prediction, through modifying the input data by a negligible amount.
-An example from \citet{robustness} shows that a strong ResNet50 trained on ImageNet \citep{deng2009imagenet} with 76.13\% accuracy can degrade to 0.00\% accuracy, even if the input image is merely perturbed by 4/255.
+An example from \citet{robustness} shows that a strong ResNet50 trained on ImageNet \citep{deng2009imagenet} with 76.13\% accuracy can degrade to 0.00\% accuracy, even if the input image is merely perturbed by 4/255 at each pixel.

 However, at the intersection of these two concerns, previous works have empirically observed an upsetting privacy-robustness tradeoff under some scenarios, implying the implausibility of achieving both robustness and privacy at the same time.
 In \citet{song2019privacy} and \citet{mejia2019robust}, adversarially trained models are shown to be more vulnerable to privacy attacks, such as the membership inference attack, than naturally trained models.
 In \citet{tursynbek2020robustness} and \citet{boenisch2021gradient}, DP trained models were more vulnerable to robustness attacks than naturally trained models on MNIST and CIFAR10.
 This leads to the following concern: